Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Revisit your progress to drive innovation in the workplace

 Your plan is in motion.
 You’re working well with your team and have an understanding of your future vision, as well as an idea of what it takes to add value to your customers’ lives.
-Now that you’re moving forward encouraging innovation in the workplace, don’t be afraid to check your progress along the way.
+Now that you’re moving forward, be sure you’re making adequate progress along the way.
 Are you hitting goals you set for yourself and your team?
 Are you continuing to strategically innovate or have you reached a place of stagnation?
-Don’t be afraid to change course if something’s not working, or you realize a better way to achieve your goals.
-It can be time-consuming to do so, but by pursuing strategic innovation now instead of letting opportunities pass you by later, you’ll be on track to succeed.
+Don’t be afraid to change course if something’s not working or if you determine a better way to achieve your goals.
+It can be time-consuming to do so, but by pursuing a continuous innovation culture now instead of letting opportunities pass you by later, you’ll be on track to succeed.

-Now that we’ve outlined a basic strategy, let’s look at a few examples of innovation in the workplace.
+Now that we’ve outlined a basic strategy, let’s look at a few examples of what an innovation culture in the workplace really looks like:

-- Retain quality staff.
-One of the most basic-but-overlooked ideas for innovation in the workplace is improving quality staff retention by honoring employees’ emotional intelligence on the job.
+- Retains quality staff.
+One of the most basic-but-overlooked ideas for creating an innovation culture is improving quality staff retention by honoring employees’ emotional intelligence on the job.
 Employees are humans, and management practices that do not respect employees’ emotional needs create work environments that are emotionally and mentally difficult for most employees.
-You can lose your smartest, hardest workers if you’re not taking their emotional intelligence and needs into account.
-Rather than expect too much of your staff, respect their emotional intelligence when you develop recruitment strategies and create your best practices in hiring and promoting.
+You can lose your smartest, most talented workers if you’re not taking their emotional intelligence and needs into account.
+Rather than expecting too much of your staff, respect their emotional intelligence when you develop recruitment strategies and create your best practices in hiring and promoting.

 - Embraces change.
 Change forces adaptation.
-That’s why change can be frightening, it can be a key spark in creating an innovation culture.
+That’s why change can be a key spark in creating an innovation culture.
 Embracing change means recognizing opportunities for adjustment, including internal and external business practices.
 It also means modeling to your employees that change is nothing to fear and will often lead to your company’s biggest breakthroughs.
 Leaning into opportunities for change is essential to successful innovation in the workplace.

-- Facilitate professional development.
-When thinking about how to encourage innovation and creativity in the workplace, real leaders are committed to their own professional growth as well as their staff’s development opportunities.
-To facilitate impactful innovation in the workplace, make ongoing professional development part of your company’s policy.
+- Facilitates professional development.
+When thinking about how to encourage innovation culture and creativity, real leaders are committed to their own professional and personal growth as well as their staff’s development opportunities.
+To facilitate the creation of an innovation culture in the workplace, make ongoing professional development part of your company’s policy.
 Consider what your staff really needs to grow and excel at their jobs and give them access to tools like podcasts, books and business coaches.
 When your staff is growing, your company is, too.

-- Keep innovation attached to your customer base.
-Make sure that your efforts at encouraging innovation in the workplace are attached to your product.
+- Keeps innovation attached to your customer base.
+Make sure that your efforts at encouraging an innovation culture are attached to your product.
 Whatever the innovation, ensure that you and your staff strategize around the behavior of your customers.
-By facilitating innovation that is practical and customer-oriented, you ensure that the innovation serves your biggest priority: your raving fans.
+By facilitating innovation that is practical and customer-oriented, you ensure that the innovation serves your biggest priority: creating customers who are raving fans.

-Want to learn more about ideas for innovation in the workplace?
+Want to learn more about creating innovation culture?
 Attend Business Mastery, a five-day event hosted by Tony Robbins that delivers powerful messaging about what it takes for your brand to thrive in any market.
 With incredible speakers and actionable strategies, you’ll refine your skills and feel more prepared than ever to innovate.